fgarrec0397/granity/README.md

 ### Improvements
 - [ ] Remake the UI
-- [ ] Having multiple themes (one for the game, antoher for the editor)
+- [ ] Having multiple themes (one for the game, another for the editor)
 - [ ] Be able to select and manipulate the widgets through the UI
 - [ ] Add unit testing
 - [ ] Adding widget on mouse position instead of the position [0, 0, 0]